Lethudu70/RetroBar-Portable/README.md

 ---

+## What is RetroBar

+RetroBar is a Windows taskbar replacement that recreates the classic Windows 95 / 98 / 2000 / XP style taskbar.

+It works by:
+- Running in the background as a system tray application
+- Replacing the modern Windows taskbar interface
+- Providing different retro styles and layouts
+- Allowing customization of appearance and behavior
+- Integrating with the Windows shell to manage open windows and system icons

+RetroBar does NOT modify Windows system files.
+It operates as a user-space application that visually replaces the taskbar experience.

+---

 ## Overview

 This project is a **portable packaging and launcher wrapper for RetroBar**, allowing the application to be executed directly from a self-contained directory without a traditional installation process.